Please find details here of our remote learning guidance and offering.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-At Nene Valley our preferred method of delivery is through TEAMS where children should have access from day 1 of any isolation or lockdown.
+At Nene Valley our preferred method of delivery is through TEAMS where children should have access from day 1.
 Files and links with identical content to what is being delivered in school are uploaded can be uploaded to TEAMS.
 If parents/carers struggle to access TEAMS then files and links can be emailed from the class account.
 Printed work will be available on request from the school office.
-Work should be returned promptly so responses can be given to maintain engagement.
+Work should be returned promptly, so responses can be given to maintain engagement.
 Live lessons, text chat will supplement and support where appropriate.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we have needed to make some adaptations in some subjects.
-For example, (PE – you would be directed to a TopYa!
-Application, Practical lessons maybe adapted to resources that are generally available at home)
+For example, (PE and other Practical lessons maybe adapted to resources that are generally available at home)

-The content we provide through live or recorded video will be the same content that the children of Critical Worker children are receiving in school – using the same resources. (potentially modified to make it easier for you to use at home – simpler formatting to make printing easier and cheaper if you take that option.)
+The content we provide through live or recorded video will be the same content that the children who are in school are receiving – using the same resources. (potentially modified to make it easier for you to use at home – simpler formatting to make printing easier and cheaper if you take that option.)

 Remote teaching and study time each day.
 How long can I expect work set by the school to take my child each day?